matthewdickinson/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/endpoint-cache-tyk-classic.md

 The [Endpoint Caching]({{< ref "basic-config-and-security/reduce-latency/caching/advanced-cache" >}}) middleware allows you to perform selective caching for specific endpoints rather than for the entire API, giving you granular control over which paths are cached.

-When working with Tyk Classic APIs the middleware is configured in the Tyk Classic API Definition either manually within the `.json` file or from the API Designer in the Tyk Dashboard.
+When working with Tyk Classic APIs the middleware is configured in the Tyk Classic API Definition.
+You can do this via the Tyk Dashboard API or in the API Designer.

 If you're using the newer Tyk OAS APIs, then check out the [Tyk OAS]({{< ref "product-stack/tyk-gateway/middleware/endpoint-cache-tyk-oas" >}}) page.

 ## Configuring the middleware in the Tyk Classic API Definition
 When using the Tyk Classic API Definition, there are two options for endpoint caching - simple and advanced.

 The [simple](#simple-endpoint-cache) option works with the API-level cache and allows you to select which endpoints are cached, but relies upon the cache timeout (refresh) configured at the API-level.
-It will cache all responses received from the endpoint regardless of the HTTP response code for all [safe requests]({{< ref "/basic-config-and-security/reduce-latency/caching#global-cache-safe-requests">}}).
+It will cache all responses received from the endpoint regardless of the HTTP response code for all [safe requests]({{< ref "basic-config-and-security/reduce-latency/caching#global-cache-safe-requests">}}).

 The [advanced](#advanced-endpoint-cache) option allows you to cache more selectively, giving control over the HTTP response codes to be cached, a per-endpoint cache timeout and also the possibility of caching responses only to requests containing specific data in the request body.